Learning Equilibria of Games via Payoff Queries: Congestion games

-\paragraph{Refining the profile} Our algorithm uses the function \textsc{RefineProfile} to implement the refinement as described in Lemma \ref{l:numberofmoves}. \textsc{RefineProfile} determines the number of groups $q$ which have to be moved by binary search on $q$ in $[0,km]$.
-Since by Lemma \ref{l:numberofmoves} each link receives at most $2k$ groups of players, we spend $2k$ payoff queries to determine for all links $i\in[m]$, the cost function values $f_i(n_i(\s)+r\cdot \xx)$ for all integers $r\le 2k$.
-We define $Q$ as the multi-set of these cost function values and $C_{min}(q)$ as the $(q+1)$ smallest value in $Q$.
-Intuitively, $C_{min}(q)$ is the cost of the $(q+1)$-th group of players that we would move.
-We use $C_{min}(q)$ to find out how many groups of players $q_i$ we need to remove from each link $i\in[m]$ so that on each link $i\in[m]$ the cost is at most $C_{min}(q)$ or we can't remove any further groups as there are less than $\xx$ players assigned to it (which can only happen on link $\linka$).
-By Lemma \ref{l:numberofmoves}, we need to remove at most $km$ groups of players in total.
-Therefore, we can determine $q_i\in[0,\min\{km,\lfloor\frac{n_i(\s)}{\xx}\rfloor\}]$ by binary search in parallel on all links, with $\bigO(\log(km))$ payoff queries.
-Now, if $\sum_{i=1}^n q_i = q$, we can construct a $k^t$-equilibrium by removing $q_i$ and adding $p_i$ groups of $\xx$ players to link $i\in[m]$; note that for every $i\in[m]$, either $q_i=0$ or $p_i=0$.
-If $\sum_{i=1}^n q_i \ne q$, our guess for $q$ was not correct and we have to continue the binary search on $q$.
+\textsc{RefineProfile} determines the number of blocks $q$ which have to be moved by binary search on $q$ in $[0,km]$.
+Since, by Lemma \ref{l:numberofmoves}, each link receives at most $2k$ blocks of players, we spend $2k$ over-queries to determine the cost function values $f_i(n_i(\s)+r\cdot \xx)$ for all integers~$r\le 2k$ and all links $i\in[m]$.
+We define $Q$ as the multi-set of these cost function values and $C_{min}(q)$ as the $(q+1)$-th smallest value in $Q$.
+Intuitively, $C_{min}(q)$ is the cost of the $(q+1)$-th block of players that we would move.
+We use $C_{min}(q)$ to find out how many blocks of players $q_i$ we need to remove from each link $i\in[m]$ so that on each link $i\in[m]$ the cost is at most $C_{min}(q)$ or we can't remove any further blocks as there are less than $\xx$ players assigned to it (which can only happen on link $\linka$).
+By Lemma \ref{l:numberofmoves}, we need to remove at most $km$ blocks of players in total.
+Therefore, we can determine $q_i\in[0,\min\{km,\lfloor\frac{n_i(\s)}{\xx}\rfloor\}]$ by binary search in parallel on all links, with $\bigO(\log(km))$ under-queries.
+Now, if $\sum_{i=1}^m q_i = q$, we can construct a $k^t$-equilibrium by removing $q_i$ and adding $p_i$ blocks of $\xx$ players to link $i\in[m]$; note that for every $i\in[m]$, either $q_i=0$ or $p_i=0$.
+If $\sum_{i=1}^m q_i \ne q$, our guess for $q$ was not correct and we have to continue the binary search on $q$.